fortrabbit/help/docs/account.md

 * names and e-mail addresses of other team members
 * tell us the whole story why you don't have access any more
 * plus anything else that helps us identifying you as the real owner

+## Deletion of abandoned Accounts

+We delete old and neglected Accounts when all of the following attributes are given:

+* no login to our Dashboard for a long time
+* no access to any Company any more
+* no active Apps running

+We think that is in the best interest of our users for privacy and security.
+It's easy to sign up again at any time later.
+We might not inform the Account about an upcoming auto-delete.